Data visualization sounds intimidating. Charts. Graphs. Coding. Statistics. Complex software.

 5. Histogram

-What it shows: Distribution of data (how values are spread out)
+What it shows: Distribution of data (how values are spread out).
+Learn more in our complete histogram tutorial.

 When to use: